Stress Reduction Techniques for Older Adults

 You might have thought that hitting retirement would be like being on permanent vacation – you are done with work, might have life-long friends to spend time with, and can now finally focus only on what is most important in your life.

 But life can be surprisingly stressful for older adults – and that stress can manifest in various unhealthy ways.
 Common sources of stress can include a change in financial status, the need to care for grandchildren or a sick spouse, the death of relatives or close friends, worries about not being able to live independently, and the aches and pains that accompany age, which means you may not be able to get out as easily as you might and enjoy life the way you had envisioned.

-As one of the region’s top providers of senior care, the aging experts at Knute Nelson have seen firsthand what causes stress in seniors and how that stress can lead to serious health problems.
-Luckily, we have developed a suite of tools and tricks you can use to reduce and even eliminate stress – and even have fun and a more fulfilling life along the way.
+As one of the region’s top providers of senior care, the aging experts at Knute Nelson have seen firsthand what causes stress in older adults and how that stress can lead to serious health problems.
+Luckily, we have developed a list of stress-reducing tips you can use to promote stress management and relief – and even have an enhaced quality of life along the way.
 Read on for tips you can use to reduce stress in your life.

 These Simple Stress-Reducing Steps Can Add Enjoyment and Value to Your Life